openshift/enhancements/enhancements/builds/entitlements.md

 As the title implies, a user with sufficient privilege would create the API objects we decide are the "encapsulation" for the entitlement/subscription credentials at the namespace / cluster level we end up supporting.

-#### Where do we get the credentials from (i.e. the precise form of the "encapsulation")
+#### Where/How do we get the credentials from (i.e. the precise form of the "encapsulation")

 ##### Global secret option

-The most likely choice here will be to have a well known secret in the openshift-config namespace where administrators can store the credentials.
+The is our most likely choice, and it will be to have a well known secret in the openshift-config namespace where administrators can store the credentials, and then update pod definitions prior to pod creation to include volume mounts to that content.

-The build controller can access that content and mount into build pods as it deems fit.

-To mimic 3.x behavior, if the global credential(s) exist, the build controller would always mount (and the builder image will always tell buildah to use them).
-In other words, they are always present.
+To mimic 3.x behavior, if the global credential(s) exist, then always mount.
+As a result, they are always present.

-At this time, the current sentiment for 4.x is to opt in to receiving entitlements instead of the default being the credentials are "just there".
+At this time, the current sentiment for 4.x is to opt in to receiving entitlements instead of the default being the credentials are "just there", where either an annotation (or perhaps new API field(s) in the case of builds).

-An opt-in at both the `BuildConfig` level and global build controller config level (`BuildDefaults`) would be provided, where in the `BuildConfig` case it would be an API field addition under the `BuildSource`.
-Something like `includeSubscription`.
-And an analogous field name and type would be added to `BuildDefaults`.
+As noted in the open question, simply getting credentials at the global level may not be sufficient, so additional alternatives / complementary pieces to a global solution are articulated below.

-The current assumption is that only one set of entitlement credentials is needed at the global level.
+The preferred implementation path at this time is to build the following set of components inject the global secret contents in a pod:
+ - a [CSI plugin](https://github.com/container-storage-interface/spec) would fetch the secret(s) and write it on the underlying node/host filesystem on a path we control so that CRIO can mount the content
+ - this CSI plugin essentially provides a new "entitlement" Volume type
+ - it is a special case type that is not intended to be the more generic CSI Volume type that is already present upstream
+ - and while it is similar to a HostPath volume, it won't appear in the pod as a HostPath, with the requisite permissions that implies
+ - the CSI plugin would be hosted as a `DaemonSet` on the k8s cluster, to get per node/host granularity
+ - and that `DaemonSet` would be privileged so as to have access to the pod's associated node/host file system.
+ - the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) details the entire architecture, concepts, and protocol
+ - but to try and summarize a key element for us: CSI has two step mounting process. staging and publishing.
+Staging is node local and publish is pod local.
+So we will probably want to stage the content once and publish it for each pod (which is nothing but creating a bind mount for original volume)
+ - That means we do not have to necessarily read and copy the secret(s) contents on every pod creation
+ - We can build an associated controller that watches the global secret, or per namespace secrets that have been annotated/labelled, and if possible that somehow engages the CSI plugin to redo the staging step.
+This is *somewhat* akin to the injection controller employed by the Global Proxy support.
+ - Moving on from the CSI plugin, an admission controller/webhook path (see open questions regarding "packaging" options there) that based on the presence of the annotation on the pod (or one of several for per namespace perhaps), and the presence of a global whitelist that stipulates which namespaces can annotate their pod.
+See risks and mitigations for speculation around the need for more granular control.
+ - can mutate the pod, adding volume mounts of the "entitlement" volume

+###### Build Specific consumption path

+Once the "entitlement" volume is mounted in the build pod, the openshift builder image will need to map the pod mounted volumes to the requisite buildah parameters (much like it does today for existing secrets/configmaps mounted into the build pod).

+###### Build Specific Secret Injection Option

+In lieu of the CSI plugin and k8s admission flow, a build only solution would center around
+The build controller accessing the global secret and mounting into build pods as it deems fit.

 ##### User Namespace Option

-Users could provide secret(s) with a well known annotation in their namespace that the build controller can look for and mount in the pod, so the openshift/builder image can instruct buidah to mount.
+Users could provide secret(s) with a well known annotation in their namespace that the global solution noted above can look for and mount in the pod in the same way as the global secret.

+The global solution minimally would only look for secrets with such an annotation or label in the namespace of the pod who has the annotation for mounting entitlements.

+Labels might be preferable in the per namespace case to facilitate queries.

 This would be a slight step up from having to manually cite those secrets in the BuildConfig Spec after creating them, as documented today.

-Whether we do this one in part may be determined by whether we expect multiple sets of entitlements to be used on a given cluster, where a single global copy is not sufficient.

-Multiple global secrets, one for ech credential set, where the annotation specifies which global secret to use for the given build, could also be an alternative here.

 The per namespace version would act as an override and take precedence over the global copy.